crappistmartin/crappistmartin.github.io/source/_posts/2015-04-12-heygate-viability-assessment-finally-revealed.md

 This minimum developer's return provides the 'viability benchmark' against which the projected profit is compared.
 If the projected profit is below the 'viablity benchmark' then affordable housing is reduced until the profit margin increases to the benchmark level.
 In this case Lend Lease claimed it required 25% profit as its viability benchmark and the number of social rented units were consequently reduced from the 432[^2] required by policy [to just 74](/affordable-housing) as a result.

+What does 25% equate to in cash terms? - according to DVS - ca. £250m.

 ![](http://crappistmartin.github.io/images/viabilitybenchmark.png)

 In justifying its high profit requirement, Lend Lease's Development Director explained in his [Tribunal evidence](https://www.dropbox.com/s/ljlg8vgt2zywied/RobHeasmanLegallyPrivileged%26Confidential.pdf) that __ _"Lend Lease is, of course, a profit-making company and, as a listed company, is responsible to its shareholders"_ __(para 57); and that __ _"if investors do not have confidence that they will earn an adequate rate of return on their investment, the project will not be fundable."_ __(para 58)

-The second thing to strike us came when we realised that not only was Lend Lease's 25% profit requirement relatively high, but it was higher than the 20% that had been agreed contractually and we know this from the [Regeneration Partnership Agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) which was [accidentally leaked](http://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) in 2013:
+The second thing to strike us came when we realised that not only was Lend Lease's 25% profit requirement high, but it was higher than the 20% that had been agreed contractually and we know this from page 83 of the [Regeneration Partnership Agreement](https://southwarknotes.files.wordpress.com/2013/02/ra.pdf) which was [accidentally leaked](http://www.newstatesman.com/news/2013/02/southwark-accidentally-leaks-confidential-information) in 2013:

 ![](http://crappistmartin.github.io/images/RAdevelopersreturn.png)